Comadreja/js-for-gamedev/en/02-javascript/0203-modelo-de-ejecucion/index.md

 console.log('T + delta: ', new Date());
 ```

-As you can realize, the message is completed after 5 seconds because what [`setTimeout`](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setTimeout) does is call the function as soon as the stated amount of milliseconds has elapsed.
+As may have realized, the message is completed after 5 seconds because what [`setTimeout`](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setTimeout) does is to call the function as soon as the stated amount of milliseconds has elapsed.

 We say a function is a **_callback_** if it is called at some point in the future –that is to say, **asynchronously**– in order to report on some result.